Complete guide to American Airlines upgrades

 2LNR changes the upgrade game by letting you see confirmed availability before you commit to a flight.

-Upgrade Dashboard
+Upgrade matrix

 See upgrade availability across AA's entire network.
 Filter by route, date range, and cabin to find flights where your upgrade will confirm.